Are you thinking of a trial separation? Have you and your partner or spouse started a trial separation?

 – advising children, family members, friends and/or other third parties that you have separated, especially if you continue to live in the same home.

-It is also important to understand that some parties cannot, or choose not, to physically separate and instead decide to live separately under the one roof with their former partner or spouse.
-Provided that they can prove the abovementioned 3 elements of separation then they will be considered to have separated.
+It is important to understand that some parties cannot, or choose not to, physically separate and instead decide to live separately under one roof with their former partner or spouse.
+Provided that they can prove the abovementioned 3 elements of separation then they will still be considered to have separated.

 Things to consider prior to any trial separation

-- Where will you live?
-Are you going to stay in the home in another room or are you going to move out?
+1. Where will you live?
+Are you going to stay in the home in another room in the home or are you going to move out?
 There might be very good reasons to leave the home, such as domestic violence or abuse.
-However if this is not the case and you are not afraid for your safety then deciding to leave the home can have serious consequences down the track for you and your children both financially (including when you are negotiating a property settlement with your former partner or spouse) and in practical terms.
+However, if this is not the case and you are not afraid for your safety then deciding to leave the home can have serious consequences down the track for you and your children both financially (including when you are negotiating a property settlement with your former partner or spouse) and in practical terms.
 Always get expert family law advice before deciding to leave your home.

-- Will the trial separation affect the “status quo”?
-Will existing arrangements change or a new precedent be set?
-Thinking about the impact that your decisions will have for you and your children and on day-to-day “household finances” is really important.
+2. Will the trial separation affect the “status quo”?
+Will existing arrangements change or a new precedent is set?
+Thinking about the impact that your decisions will have on you and on your children and also on the day-to-day “household finances” is really important.

-- What decisions have been made about cash-flow during your trial separation?
+3. What decisions have been made about cash flow during your trial separation?
 Have you agreed that your partner or spouse will keep paying some or all of your expenses?
 What happens if they change their mind once you have commenced the separation?
 Can you afford to support yourself and your children if necessary?
 Will the decisions and arrangements you have made before commencing the trial separation still work for you in 12 months time if the separation is not “temporary” after all?
-On the flip side, if you have agreed to help you partner or spouse pay for their expenses when they move out or you trial a separation, will you be able to maintain this promise in the long-term if the separation is not “temporary” after all?
-What impact will those decisions have on you and your ability to meet your own costs?
+On the flip side, if you have agreed to help your partner or spouse pay for their expenses when they move out or when you have a trial separation, will you be able to maintain this promise in the long-term if the separation is not “temporary” after all?
+What impact will those decisions have on you and your ability to meet your own expenses?
 What if your partner or spouse is able to work but chooses not to because they don’t “need” to work to meet their own expenses?
 Will you still feel the same way in 6 or 12 months time?

-- If you own property with your partner you should not make any rash decisions about selling it or changing the way in which the property is held on the Certificate of Title.
-Instead you should have a discussion with an expert family lawyer about what you can do and the ramifications of making those decisions.
-This is because undertaking these steps may not be a good idea and can have serious implications for you in the long-term.
+4. If you own property with your partner you should not make any rash decisions about selling it or changing the way in which the property is held on the Certificate of Title.
+Instead, you should have a discussion with an expert family lawyer about what you can do and the ramifications of each option.
+Put simply, taking these steps may not be a good idea for you in your particular circumstances and can have serious implications for you in the long term.

-- Expect the “dynamic” at home to change.
-If you remain living in the same home as your partner or spouse during a trial separation you may not be able to tell them what to do and may have to “put up” with their behaviour.
+5. Expect the “dynamic” at home to change.
+If you remain living in the same home as your partner or spouse during your trial separation you may not be able to tell them what to do and may have to “put up” with their behaviour.
 This might include them entertaining people in the home that you are not comfortable being around, coming home late or not keeping the home in the state you would like.
-Alternatively if you leave the home you may not be able to control what happens inside the home other than to request that it be kept in a reasonable state of repair.
+Alternatively, if you leave your home you may not be able to control what happens inside the home other than to request that it be kept in a reasonable state of repair.

-- Who are you going to tell about the trial separation?
+6. Who are you going to tell about your trial separation?
 Who you tell and what you tell them can have a significant impact on things down the track, especially for calculating when your separation actually occurred.
-If you choose to stay in the home and then wish to get divorced you will need to organise for an Affidavit to be prepared from someone who can give evidence of you being separated.
+If you choose to stay in the home and then wish to get divorced you will need to ask a witness to provide an Affidavit outlining what they understand the circumstances of your separation to be.

-Some things you should think about doing prior to a separation…
+Some things you should think about prior to a separation…

 - Collect financial documents for yourself and if possible your partner, including: